Trinitarian Congregational Parish of Castine, UCC

 Picture

-First, a passage is read from the Hebrew Scriptures, sometimes known as the Old Testament.
-There are a wide range of readings from this section of the Bible, including historical stories, the words of prophets, even poems and songs.
+Old Testament: First, a passage is read from the Hebrew Scriptures, sometimes known as the Old Testament.

-Following the reading from the Psalms, we read a passage from the Epistles, which is a group of letters and sermons written after the life and ministry of Jesus, and which are found in the New Testament (sometimes called the Christian Scriptures).
+Epistle: Following the reading from the Psalms, we read a passage from the Epistles, which is a group of letters and sermons written after the life and ministry of Jesus.
 These letters help us better understand how new Christians lived following the time of Jesus, and what our Christian church came to believe about his life, ministry, death, and resurrection.

-Finally, we read from the Gospel (the four books in the New Testament that tell about the life of Jesus: Matthew, Mark, Luke, and John).
-Each year we follow one Gospel account closely, rotating between Matthew, Mark, and Luke (we work John’s Gospel into specific times of the year).
+Gospel: Finally, we read from the Gospel (the four books in the New Testament that tell about the life of Jesus: Matthew, Mark, Luke, and John).
+Each year, the lectionary follows one Gospel account closely, rotating between Matthew, Mark, and Luke, with John's Gospel appearing at key moments in each year.

 Picture